blackboard/jmh-gradle-plugin/README.md

 ### Adding the Plugin to a non-blackboard project ###
-If you are connected to blackboard's network, adding the following buildscript block to your project under test will give you access to the benchmarkJmh task, by installing the necessary artifacts to your local maven repository.
+If you are connected to blackboard's network, adding the following buildscript block to your project under test will give you access to the benchmarkJmh task, and will install the necessary artifacts to your local maven repository.

 ```
 buildscript {